 Fasting tips and recommendations from Soroka Medical Center specialists & Adina Ben-Aharon, chief clinical dietitian at Soroka Medical Center.
 Thanks to Kupat Holim Clalit for sharing this information with us.

 The very first thing

-No matter what your age, if you are taking any medication, consult with your doctor to find out whether you may fast and ask for instructions on how to conduct yourself on the fast day.
+Before the fast, no matter what your age, if you are taking any medication, consult with your doctor to discuss whether it is advisable to fast under your health circumstances and ask for instructions on how to conduct yourself on the fast day.

 A few days before the fast